ersanchez/notes/autokey-install.md

 * `autokey-gtk` - for systems using a GTK-based desktop environment such as GNOME, MATE, Ubuntu Unity, etc.
 * `autokey-qt` - for systems using a Qt-based desktop environment such as KDE Plasma, Lumina, etc.

-AutoKey can be installed using
+AutoKey can be most easily installed using one of these two methods:

 * package manager
 * [`pip`][pip]